What is Avvakum Art?

 A Reverse Chronological List of Felix G. Kuehn's Publications

-While producing large amounts of artistic material, Felix also writes historical documents, often providing the illustrations himself.
+While producing large amounts of artistic material, Felix also wrote historical documents, often providing the illustrations himself.
+A incomplete list follows.

 In Progress: Departed Leaving Footprints in the Sands of Time

 An attempted partial reconstruction of the memoirs of Dr. Matthew Young, V.S., written prior to his passing in June 1911.
 These memoirs were an autobiographical sketch of the last 30 years of his life principally based on a collection of contemporary documents as well as the personal recollections of many members of Dr. Young's family.

 January 2013.
 25-2-9 25-2-9

 This is a history of the farm in the Pembina River Valley located on Section 25, Township 2, Range 9 West, home of four generations of Felix's family.